GUIDE

 • Increased engagement among paying users: Users who decide to make payments are more likely to use your app on a regular basis and make the most of their financial commitment.

-Store-specific benefits
+Store-specific costs

 Don’t forget to check the technicalities of monetization on specific app stores—you may discover additional benefits built in.